 - Indiana’s child wrongful death statute includes damages from the general wrongful death statute along with the loss of love, services, and companionship.

 The statute of limitations for filing a wrongful death lawsuit in Indiana is two years from the time of death.
 Missing the deadline will most likely result in your losing your right to compensation.

 If you lost a loved one due to a wrongful death, don’t hesitate to contact an experienced lawyer who can help.
 Get compensation and justice for your loved one with a wrongful death lawsuit.
 Contact us to schedule a consultation.
 Our Fishers accidental death lawyers will answer your questions and advise you on how to proceed with your case.

-Some of the locations in and around Hamilton County which our wrongful death law firm serves include Fishers, Lake Stonebridge, Rolling Meadow, Sumerlin Trails, Sawgrass, Spring Dale Estates, Hawthorn Hills, Quaker Ridge, Rolling Knoll, Windermere, Limestone Springs, Walnut Creek, Pine Bluff Overlook, Sunblest, Carmel, Noblesville, and more.
+Some of the locations in and around Hamilton County which our wrongful death law firm serves include Fishers, Lake Stonebridge, Rolling Meadow, Sumerlin Trails, Sawgrass, Spring Dale Estates, Hawthorn Hills, Quaker Ridge, Rolling Knoll, Windermere, Limestone Springs, Walnut Creek, Pine Bluff Overlook, Sunblest, Carmel, Noblesville, Indianapolis, and more.